 Growth, balanced, capital stable

-In times like these we should remember that while super fund members with exposure to higher growth assets usually do better over the long-run, when markets fall they might do worse.
-In the 12-months to end March 2020 the SelectingSuper Growth index returned -6.1% compared to -3.4% for Balanced and -1.2% for Capital Stable.
+In times like these, we should remember that while super fund members with exposure to higher growth assets usually do better over the long run, when markets fall they might do worse.
+In the 12 months to the end of March 2020, the Rainmaker Growth index returned -6.1% compared to -3.4% for Balanced and -1.2% for Capital Stable.